ibrahimahmed443/hackathon/README.md

-This solution was presented in Peshawar Civic Hackathon 31 Jan - 2 Feb, 2014
+This Problem and its solution was presented in Peshawar Civic Hackathon 31 Jan - 2 Feb, 2014

+Problem: Finding nearest Health-care facility

 Hackathon
 =========